ERA Council Forum Austria

 Jana Kolar is currently executive director of CERIC-ERIC, a large-scale research infrastructure.
 From 2009 to 2012, she was Director General of the Science and Technology Directorate within the Ministry of Higher Education, Science and Technology in Slovenia.
 She was also a consultant to the Ministry of Higher Education, Science and Technology (Slovenian EU Presidency 2008) and the Slovenian Research Agency.
-She is currently a member of the Governing Board of the European Institute of Technology and Innovation (EIT), and a member of the High Level Group of Innovators for a European Innovation Council that advises the Commission on how to strengthen support for breakthrough, market-creating innovation.
+Between 2012-18 she was a member of the Governing Board of European Institute of Technology and Innovation (EIT).
+She is also a member of the High Level Group of Innovators for a European Innovation Council that advises the Commission on how to strengthen support for breakthrough, market-creating innovation.

-Jürgen Mlynek, President of the Helmholtz Association, Germany
+Jürgen Mlynek, Chairman of the Falling Walls Foundation, Former President of the Helmholtz Association, Germany

 Jürgen Mlynek studied physics at the Technical University of Hannover and the École Polytechnique in Paris.
 He got his doctorate from the University of Hannover (Dr. rer. nat.) in 1979 and his habilitation in 1984.
 After a period at the IBM Research Laboratory in California, Jürgen Mlynek moved to ETH Zurich as an assistant professor.
 In 1990 he went to the University of Konstanz, where he became a Full Professor in Experimental Physics.
 After 10 years of researching and teaching in the field of experimental quantum optics, Jürgen Mlynek felt drawn to the field of research management: He served as Vice-President of the German Research Foundation (DFG), as President of the Humboldt University Berlin (2000-2005) and as President of the Helmholtz Association of German Research Centers (2005-2015).
 Mlynek has been awarded numerous science and research prizes, including the Gottfried-Wilhelm-Leibniz Prize. https://de.wikipedia.org/wiki/Jürgen_Mlynek

 Reinhilde Veugelers, University of Leuven, Belgium